SnehiV/ChromeYe/README.md

 - A latest news feed of articles related to Kanye
 - A list of shows where Kanye West will be performing at within 200 miles of your location
-- A 'Ye button' that will open a new tab at [kanyewest.com]
+- A 'Ye button' that will open a new tab with a randomly generated Kanye West video.

 [Chrome Store Link](https://chrome.google.com/webstore/detail/chromeye/bfflmlaplfjkbaecodimdfbjeohbdjng?hl=en-US)